clayshieh/py-bayareafastrack/README.md

 ## TODO
 ### Relatively important
 * Handle site session longevity
-  * it's untested how long the authenticated session lasts for
+  * It's untested how long the authenticated session lasts for
+* Convert transaction date to Python timestamp
-* Add date searching functionality
+* Add date filtering functionality
-  *Make `get_transactions()` a generator to yield new results whenever they are loaded
+* Make `get_transactions()` a generator to yield new results whenever transactions show up
 * Replace BeautifulSoup stuff with vanilla Python?
-  * Maybe use a naive version of HtmlElParser
+  * Maybe use HtmlElParser
     * slower and less pretty but fewer dependencies

 ### Kinda important
-* Publish to pypi while I still have a unique name
+* Publish to pypi while I still have a unique name for the repo
 * Add a Dockerfile
 * Add a HTTP server to expose this as an API

 ### Not important
-* figure out how to use an asterisk in markdown lol
+* Figure out how to use an asterisk in markdown lol

 ## Footnotes
 *: apparently newer Fastrak flex modules don't even beep anymore